LordTzarBlitz/MKWorld_TimeTrials/Courses/Great_Q_Block_Ruins/strategies.md

 ---
 ## CONFIRMED AND UTILISED
+### Ending Ring Cut
+Instead of following the main route, trick off of the rings and do a wall jump.

+1. Start a Charge Jump and release it right before the gap.
+2. Wall Jump off the cloud, then off the Wall.
+3. Trick Off the last ring.

+Note: MT is faster than a CJ, but harder to pull off.

 ### Ending Box Cut (by cyndaquil_x on Twitter/X)
 After the Ring Cut, maneuver onto the off-road and hit a box on it to skip the turn.